 Currently, there are no AODA education standards.
 However, two AODA standards development committees have drafted recommendations of guidelines that AODA education standards should include.
 One committee has recommended guidelines for the kindergarten to grade twelve (K-12) education system.
 In contrast, the other committee has recommended guidelines for the university and college education system.
 In addition, some members from both committees have joined to form the Education Technical Sub-Committee.
 This Sub-Committee recommends guidelines to prevent and remove barriers students face during transitions.
-Transitions include beginning school, between elementary school and high school, and from high school to work, community life, or postsecondary education.
+Transitions include beginning school, and from high school to work, community life, or postsecondary education.
 In this article, we outline the Sub-Committee’s recommendations for accessible transitions from school to work.

 Accessible Transitions from School to Work

 In addition to K-12 Committee recommendations for experiential learning programs, such as job placements, the Sub-Committee recommends accessibility in co-operative education programs (Co-Ops).
 Schools and organizations providing Co-Op job placements should ensure that students have all the accommodations they need during the program, including:

 - Support staff at the job placement, if needed

 - Transportation to and from the job placement

 These accommodations will help students recognize their need for employment accommodations, and how to arrange them.

 Furthermore, employers should be able to recruit students directly from their experiential learning placements.
 Therefore, the ministries of Education, Colleges and Universities, and Labour, Training and Skills Development should plan to support such recruitment.
 Similarly, the Ministries should provide students with psycho-vocational assessments and support student access to co-op placements aligning with those assessments.